philipjball/philipjball.github.io/_posts/2019-03-25-forward-reverse-kl.md

 \end{equation}
 $$

 Clearly these are different quantities (KL divergence is assymetric after all), and therefore optimising each one will result in different optimal approximate $$Q$$ distributions.
-We will therefore address the following:

-* What does optimal look like in the reverse and forward divergences?
-* Why does VI strictly use reverse KL divergences?
-* How can we use forward divergences?

 # Comparing Forward and Reverse KL Divergences